-In San Antonio, assault charges are committed when a person either tries to or, does in fact, physically strike another person.
+In San Marcos, assault charges are committed when a person either tries to or, does in fact, physically strike another person.
 Assault charges may also arise when someone acts in a threatening way that puts someone else in fear of immediate harm.

 Most states suggest that a more serious or “aggravated” assault happens when somebody either tries to or does cause severe injury to another, or does in fact cause injury through use of a deadly weapon.